linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/28 Volatility.md

 The 2003 Nobel Prize in economics was awarded to Robert F. Engle and Clive Granger for their work in statistical methods in economics.
 Engle was cited for his work in studying the behavior of volatility.
 This quote, from the Royal Swedish Academy of Science press release announcing the award of the 2003 economics prize, describes Engle's contribution:

 Random fluctuations over time—volatility—are particularly significant because the value of shares, options and other financial instruments depends on their risk.
 Fluctuations can vary considerably over time; turbulent periods with large fluctuations are followed by calmer periods with small fluctuations.
-Despite such time-varying volatility, in want of a better alter native, researchers used to work with statistical methods that presuppose constant volatility.
+Despite such time-varying volatility, in want of a better alternative, researchers used to work with statistical methods that presuppose constant volatility.
 Robert Engle's discovery was therefore a major breakthrough.
 He found that the concept of autoregressive conditional heteroskedasticity (ARCH) accurately captures the properties of many time series and developed methods for statistical modeling of time-varying volatility.
 His ARCH models have become indispensable tools not only for researchers, but also for analysts on financial markets, who use them in asset pricing and in evaluating portfolio risk.

 Source: Royal Swedish Academy of Science, Press Release, October 2003.